NuGet/docs.microsoft.com-nuget/docs/consume-packages/install-use-packages-dotnet-cli.md

 # Install and use packages using the dotnet CLI

-The dotnet CLI allows you to easily install, uninstall, and update NuGet packages in projects and solutions.
+The CLI tool allows you to easily install, uninstall, and update NuGet packages in projects and solutions.
 It runs on Windows, Mac OS X, and Linux.

-This is the CLI tool for .NET Core and .NET Standard libraries, and for SDK-style projects that target .NET Framework (see [SDK attribute](/dotnet/core/tools/csproj#additions)).
+The dotnet CLI is for .NET Core and .NET Standard libraries, and for SDK-style projects that target .NET Framework (see [SDK attribute](/dotnet/core/tools/csproj#additions)).

 This article shows you how to use a few of the most common dotnet CLI commands.
 For most of these commands, the CLI tool looks for a project file in the current directory, unless a project file is specified in the command (the project file is an optional switch).
 For a complete list of commands and the arguments you may use, see the [.NET Core command-line interface (CLI) tools](/dotnet/core/tools/?tabs=netcore2x).